 It’s just that CRM is more suitable to increase sales and improve customer interactions.

-❗ How to Avoid ERP Software Implementation Failure
+❗ How Not to Fail ERP Software Implementation

 As we’ve already mentioned, more than half of ERP implementation cases don’t bring expected results.
-Eventually, it can result in massive revenue losses and long-term backlogs.
+Eventually, that results in massive revenue losses and long-term backlogs.

 Thus, you should be well-prepared to avoid such failure, and there are several things you can do to ensure successful ERP development.